roboes/strava-local-heatmap-tool/readme.md

 <img src="examples/heatmap_munich_2.png" alt="Heatmap Munich" width=800>
 </p>

-The code for calculating the statistics shown in the lower right corner can be found in the end of the [strava-local-heatmap-tool.py](strava-local-heatmap-tool.py) code.
+The statistics shown in the lower right corner are printed once the `heatmap` function is executed.

 # Documentation